 And it’s vital to have a good CMS.

 But the best CMS in the world is worthless if the players fail to deliver your message to the targeted audience.
 In the end, selection of a digital signage solution is a balance across all components with respect to the solution requirements.

-The digital media player industry is still young, and still evolving.
-You may remember from Chapter 1 that digital signage itself was born alongside media players.
+The digital media player industry is still young and still evolving.
+As we mentioned in Chapter 1, digital signage itself was born alongside media players.

 Since those early days, the industry has boomed.
 Most major electronics manufacturers offer media player options, as do several large digital signage companies.
 Even Google’s getting in on the digital signage game, with partnerships with a number of different OEMs to build Chromeboxes, Chromebits, and Chromebases based on Chrome OS (discussed lightly below and in more depth in Chapter 7).

 There’s an option for every use case and budget, for SMBs to enterprises.

 Distinguishing the players from each other are factors like size, processing power, manageability, commercial setting-friendly components, memory, storage, price, and more.